Tiamat-Tech/keybase-gpg-github/README.md

 ```sh
 $ keybase pgp gen
 ```
-*¹ When prompted if you want to use a keyphrase when exporting to the **gpg** keychain, remember this decision, it will imply an extra step.*
+*¹ When prompted if you want to use a keyphrase when exporting to the **gpg** keychain, remember this decision, it will imply an extra step.
+I personally don’t set a passphrase when exporting the keys, because my keys don’t leave my computer.
+New computer, new keys.
+Also, by opting-out the passphrase setting this step will automatically place the keys in your GPG keyring*

 ## Set up Git to sign all commits
 ```sh